Your home probably contains products and materials that are potentially dangerous. Do you know what to do if someone is poisoned?

 - is losing consciousness

 - is suffering an anaphylactic reaction.

-If the person is stable and breathing normally, call the Victorian Poisons Information Centre (13 11 26).
-The call line is open 24 hours a day.
+If the person is stable and breathing normally, call the Victorian Poisons Information Centre (tel.
+13 11 26).
+The call line is open 24 hours a day, 7 days a week.

 For your call, have the following information ready:

 - any medications that the person is using